sidiatig/Sample-Based-Optimal-Transport/README.md

 * ot_map : Reconstructs the global optimal transport from the outputs of sot

 ## Installation
-Downlaod the file sbot-0.1.tar.gz located in the 'dist' folder.
-Run the command 'pip install sbot-0.1.tar.gz' (after changing your working directory to where the file is downloaded).
+Downlaod the file sbot-0.1.tar.gz (.zip for windows) located in the 'dist' folder.
+Run the command 'pip install sbot-0.1.tar.gz', (or 'pip install sbot-0.1.zip') after changing your working directory to where the file is downloaded.

 ## Examples
 Examples and explanations are included in the SampleBasedOT.ipynb Jupyter notebook in the 'notebooks' folder.